-There is big demand for hatchery operations and an improved variety of chicken feed in Libera.
-This project will meet this demand by establishing profitable social enterprises in line with our broader goals of reducing poverty and hunger by creating livelihoods.
-Thanks to BRAC's partnerships with other donors, contributions to this project have extraordinary leverage: Funding of $20,514 raised through Global Giving will be matched and multiplied, unlocking $42,838 to reach 64 poultry farmers.
+There is big demand for hatchery operations and a variety of poultry feed in Liberia.
+This project will meet this demand by expanding profitable social enterprises in line with our broader goals of reducing poverty and hunger by creating livelihoods.
+Thanks to BRAC's partnerships with other donors, contributions to this project have extraordinary leverage: Funding of $20,514 raised through Global Giving will be matched and multiplied, unlocking $42,838 to reach hundreds poultry farmers.

 Raising chickens can be a profitable enterprise that also contributes to food security.
 However, day old chicks and chicken feed are in small supply in most of Liberia and are often very expensive due to a high carrying cost from other countries.
 There is also high mortality among chicks when transported long distances.
 These problems are compounded in rural areas.

 After training, rural farmers will be able to rear commercial-level chickens with the support of community livestock and poultry promoters.
-These are BRAC-trained, self-employed micro-entrepreneurs who distribute chicks, feed, vaccines and train their neighbors in good practices.
+These are BRAC-trained, self-employed micro-entrepreneurs who distribute chicks, feed, and vaccines and train their neighbors in good practices.
 The distribution networks will improve the rural economy and lead to higher incomes and food security.
-In the long run, communities that benefit from these projects can expect to see improved economic status and health.
+In the long run, communities that benefit from these projects will see improved economic status and health.